YVol322/FYS-STK4155/Project1/README.md

 Function.py can not be runned.
 It is just a program, that contains functions declarations.

-PNG and PDF figures are the same, just in deifferent formats.
-This is done due to reason, that LaTex has better quality when working with pdf figures then png ones.
+PNG and PDF figures are the same, just in different formats.
+This is done due to reason, that LaTex has better quality when working with PDF figures then PNG ones.